-HNCs and HNDs are work-based qualifications and can be a sensible and constructive way to finding a job in your desired field.
+HNCs and HNDs can be a sensible and constructive way to finding a job in your desired field.
 They are also considered to be good value for money and help train young people to be well equipped to enter the workplace when they complete the course.
 For those already in a profession, HNDs provide recognition of current skills and training.

 Generally speaking, these qualifications are more technology or science-based and learning will lean towards a specific profession as an outcome.

-HNDs require a student to gain 240 points to graduate.
+HNCs and HNDs require a student to gain 240 points to graduate.
 Each completed unit or module in a course is allocated a number of points; these points indicate the difficulty, depth and number of hours of study required to complete the unit.
-Some units are therefore worth 6 credits others can be up to 90.
+Some units are therefore worth six credits, while others can be up to 90.
 An HND is equal to Level 5.

-HNDs for those who find written examinations difficult are ideal as assessment is completed via project work, assignments or practical testing.
+For those who find written examinations difficult, HNCs and HNDs are ideal as assessment is completed via project work, assignments or practical testing.
 For those who are already working and have passed previous exams, there is an added bonus as it is possible to apply for Accreditation of Prior Learning (APL) or Recognised Prior Learning (RPL).
-APL offers students who have been in or are currently working to show that they have a practical and in-depth knowledge of areas covered in the HND unit.
+APL enables students to show that they have a practical and in-depth knowledge of areas covered in the HND unit.
 Students submit evidence of their practical skills and knowledge to their training provider when applying for the unit.
 Qualifications taken in the previous five years are also accepted, and credit will be given for them.

-The most popular professions and jobs for students with HND qualifications are:
+The most popular professions and jobs for students with HNC and HND qualifications are:

 - Civil, design and development, electrical or mechanical engineering